barroit/brukit/Documentation/buildsys/configure.rst

 program behavior.
 It's read by the ``configure`` target.
 Linux documents usage and specification of the Kconfig language.
 Check it in `Kconfig Language`_.

-You can change build tools by adding LLVM=1 or MAKEFILE=Ninja when running this target, but you can't change them after menuconfig. gmake script dumps these tool names to build/tools.
+You can change build tools by adding LLVM=1 or MAKEFILE='Unix Makefiles' when running this target, but you can't change them after menuconfig. gmake script dumps these tool names to build/tools.
+The default build tool is Ninja, and preferred compiler and linker are gcc and ld.bfd.

 Configure
 =========